Hawker Hurricane: Phoney War

 On 24 August 1939, the British government gave orders partially to mobilise and No. 1 Group RAF (Air Vice-Marshal Patrick Playfair) sent its 10 Fairey Battle day-bomber squadrons to France, according to plans established by the British and French earlier in the year.
-The group was the first echelon of the RAF Advanced Air Striking Force (AASF) and flew from bases at Abingdon, Harwell, Benson, Boscombe Down and Bicester.
-The group HQ became the AASF when the order to move to France was received and the home station HQs, 71, 72 74–76 Wings.
+The group was the first echelon of the RAF Advanced Air Striking Force (AASF) and flew from bases at Abingdon, Harwell, Benson, Boscombe Down, and Bicester.
+The group HQ became the AASF when the order to move to France was received at the home station HQs, 71, 72 74–76 Wings.

-In response to a request from the French government for the provision of 10 fighter squadrons to provide air support, Air Chief Marshal Sir Hugh Dowding, Commander-in-Chief of RAF Fighter Command, insisted that this number would deplete British defences severely, and so initially only four squadrons of Hurricanes, 1, 73, 85 and 87, were relocated to France, keeping Spitfires back for "Home" defence.
+In response to a request from the French government for the provision of 10 fighter squadrons to provide air support, Air Chief Marshal Sir Hugh Dowding, commander-in-chief of RAF Fighter Command, insisted that this number would deplete British defences severely, so initially only four squadrons of Hurricanes, 1, 73, 85, and 87, were relocated to France, keeping Spitfires back for "Home" defence.
 The first to arrive was 73 Squadron on 10 September 1939, followed shortly by the other three.
 A little later, 607 and 615 Squadrons joined them.

-Owing to the Hurricane's rugged construction, ease of maintenance and repair in the field, and its docile landing and take-off characteristics, coupled with a wide-track undercarriage, it was selected to go to France as the principal RAF fighter.
+Owing to the Hurricane's rugged construction, ease of maintenance and repair in the field, and docile landing and take-off characteristics, coupled with a wide-track undercarriage, it was selected to go to France as the principal RAF fighter.
 Two Hurricane squadrons, No. 1 and No. 73, formed 67 Wing of the Advanced Air Striking Force (No. 1 to Berry-au-Bac, north-west of Paris; No. 73 to Rouvres) while two more, No. 85 and No. 87, formed 60 Wing of the Air Component, BEF.

-While the two squadrons of No. 60 Wing had their Hurricanes painted in the standard colour scheme and markings of Home-based fighters, those of No. 67 Wing differed considerably.
-It was probably because No. 1 and No. 73 Squadrons were operating in close proximity to French fighter squadrons that these units painted red, white, and blue stripes over the entire height of the rudders on their Hurricanes in a similar manner to the standard French AF National markings.
+While the two squadrons of No. 60 Wing had their Hurricanes painted in the standard colour scheme and markings of Home-based fighters, those of No. 67 Wing differed considerably, probably because No. 1 and No. 73 Squadrons were operating in close proximity to French fighter squadrons.
+Hence these units painted red, white, and blue stripes over the entire height of the rudders on their Hurricanes in a similar manner to the standard French AF National markings.

-As the French squadrons were not familiar with the British use of code letters, and there could have been cause for error in aircraft identification, both Hurricane squadrons removed their squadron identification letters, leaving the grey-painted aircraft letter aft of the fuselage roundel.
+As the French squadrons were not familiar with the British use of code letters, and causes for error in aircraft identification could have occurred, both Hurricane squadrons removed their squadron identification letters, leaving the grey-painted aircraft letter aft of the fuselage roundel.
 The decision to adopt these special changes in markings seems to have been made at 67 Group HQ (the immediate command authority for the two squadrons involved) to suit local circumstances.